SacredMesa/uiux-training/README.md

 # UI/UX Training Project

-This code was created as a base for providing training and practicing with bootstrap and for other UI frameworks
+This is a NextJS app created for providing training and practicing UI frameworks.
+Bootstrap has been added to start with.

 Basic APIs with GIPHY have been set up to have some data to play with